jessicakoubi/wwc_python_trivia_tuesday/TRIVIA.md

 ## Solution
 **C**

-Python slicing syntax support a third argument (step or stride) that can be used to make a copy of the same list in reverse order
+Python slicing syntax supports a third argument (step or stride) that can be used to make a copy of the same list in reverse order.

 ## Trivia #5